agalue/opennms-drift-kubernetes/README.md

 * Add Network Policies to control the communication between components (for example, only OpenNMS needs access to PostgreSQL and Cassandra; other component should not access those resources).
 A network manager like Calico is required.
 * Design a solution to handle scale down of Cassandra and decommission of nodes.
 * Design a solution to manage OpenNMS Configuration files (the `/opt/opennms/etc` directory), or use an existing one like [ksync](https://vapor-ware.github.io/ksync/).
 * Add support for `HorizontalPodAutoscaler` for the data clusters like Cassandra, Kafka and Elasticsearch.
-Make sure `heapster` is running.
+Check [here](https://github.com/kubernetes/kops/blob/master/docs/horizontal_pod_autoscaling.md) for more information.
 * Add support for Cluster Autoscaler.
 Check what `kops` offers on this regard.
 * Add support for monitoring through [Prometheus](https://prometheus.io) using [Prometheus Operator](https://coreos.com/operators/prometheus/docs/latest/).
 Expose the UI (including Grafana) through the Ingress controller.
 * Expose the Kubernetes Dashboard through the Ingress controller.
 * Explore a `PostgreSQL` solution like [Spilo/Patroni](https://patroni.readthedocs.io/en/latest/) using the [Postgres Operator](https://postgres-operator.readthedocs.io/en/latest/), to understand how to build a HA Postgres.
 * Explore [Strimzi](https://strimzi.io/) an operator for Kafka that supports encryption and authentication.
-* Explore [Kubeless](https://kubeless.io), or [Fission](https://fission.io), and use Kafka for trigger `serverless` apps based on alarms or events.
-Hint: I've found Fission more feature reach and works with modern versions of Kafka.
-On both cases, it is important to create a Kafka Stream application to convert from GPB to JSON the required data.
 * Build a VPC with the additional security groups using Terraform.
 Then, use `--vpc` and `--node-security-groups` when calling `kops create cluster`, as explained [here](https://github.com/kubernetes/kops/blob/master/docs/run_in_existing_vpc.md).
 * Explore [Helm](https://helm.sh), and potentially add support for it.